 After each fall and spring semester, members of the Academic Affairs Council meet to review the academic performance of all undergraduate students.
 Also, the academic performance of students in accelerated programs is reviewed at the end of the summer term.

 To maintain good academic standing at the College, students must achieve minimum cumulative grade point averages appropriate to progress toward their degree and must complete coursework at a regular and sustained pace.
 Minimum cumulative GPAs are as follows:

 |56 or more||2.000|

 A 2.000 cumulative GPA is also required for students to graduate.
 Students who have not achieved a 2.000 cumulative GPA will be given an Academic Warning, placed on Probation, or Academically Suspended from the College, according to the conditions described below.

 Students who previously received an Academic Warning (regardless of the semester) and who do not achieve the required cumulative GPA to maintain good academic standing will be placed on Probation.
-A student on Probation will not be permitted to take part in extracurricular activities.
+A student on Probation will not be permitted to take part in extracurricular activities, including athletics.

 Students who were previously placed on Academic Probation (regardless of the semester) and who do not achieve the required cumulative GPA to maintain good academic standing will be placed on Final Probation.
 A student on Final Probation will not be permitted to take part in extra-curricular activities, and the student will be informed that unless the student restores to good academic standing and maintains that status, the student will be suspended from the College.